Wo Hop To: Criminal activity

-Wo Hop To specialises in protection rackets and is affiliated with the Sun Yee On (新義安) triad.
+Wo Hop To specialises in protection rackets and is affiliated with the Sun Yee On triad.

 Activity in the United States

 During the early 1990s, Wo Hop To expanded into the United States, beginning in San Francisco.
-The U.S. Wo Hop To was led by Peter Chong (莊炳強) (also known as "Uncle Chong") and Raymond "Shrimp Boy" Chow (周國祥), a former Hop Sing Boys gang member.
+The U.S. Wo Hop To was led by Peter Chong (also known as "Uncle Chong") and Raymond "Shrimp Boy" Chow, a former Hop Sing Boys gang member.
 The Wo Hop To had plans to control all the Asian gangs in San Francisco and, from there, to branch out into drug distribution nationwide.
 Wo Hop To chased the Wah Ching gang out of the Bay Area and the Wah Ching headed to Southern California.
 The Wah Ching was the only surviving Chinatown gang during the 1980s.
 The Hop Sing Boys and Joe Boys were dismantled by police after the Golden Dragon massacre.

 The Wo Hop To controlled Chinatown illegal activities after killing the Wah Ching leader Danny Wong.